TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Pico2/Source2/VolumeMacroPad315-Readme.txt

                 #define SPI_TOUCH_FREQUENCY  500000    // 500kHz used - 250kHz or 500kHz needed for Pico 2

 New changes:
+1. Fixed MacroBuff not cleared
-1. Fixed filenumbers > 24 for saved filename construction
+2. Fixed filenumbers > 24 for saved filename construction
-2. Fixes for Function keys F1-F24 and all 17 KeyPad keys if they are the first action in the macro to be executed.
+3. Fixes for Function keys F1-F24 and all 17 KeyPad keys if they are the first action in the macro to be executed.
 As a result Macro strings starting with 0xF0, 0xF1, and 0xFF are treated differently (for Function keys, KeyPad keys, and Modifier-byte respectively).
-3. New third option via [UDM] -> "Mod" key in MacroEditor to force the use of the Modifier byte for Control, Shift, Alt and Gui keys, instead of one or more of the 6 available
+4. New third option via [UDM] -> "Mod" key in MacroEditor to force the use of the Modifier byte for Control, Shift, Alt and Gui keys, instead of one or more of the 6 available
    HID simultaneous keycode slots.
-4. Added [KPd] key on MacroEditor for adding the 17 KeyPad keys.
+5. Added [KPd] key on MacroEditor for adding the 17 KeyPad keys.
 Read wiki for examples.
 Read line 886 in manual.h for 3 methods to execute em-dash.

 Previous changes: